About-France.com A visitor's guide to France

 Moving to France

-In recent years, one of the countries that has been attracting the most interest is France.
-According to a recent BBC documentary, 20,000 Britons a year are packing up and moving out of the overcrowded UK in search of more elbow room in the the country just over the water, France.
-But what the BBC documentary did not mention is that about half of those who decide to move "permanently" to France do not stay more than a year or two, or else give up the "permanent" notion, and become seasonal migrants.
+Though the flow of Britons coming to live in France has ebbed from its peak of some 20,000 a year, many are still packing up and moving out of the overcrowded Brexit Britain in search of more elbow room in the the country just over the water, France.
+But it has always been the case that up to half of those who decide to move "permanently" to France do not stay more than a year or two, or else give up the "permanent" notion, and become seasonal migrants.
+The truth of the matter is stark; moving to live in another country can be a traumatic experience for some, so it is essential to take good advice before taking the plunge.

 There are two fundamental aspects that need careful consideration before you even think of setting up home in France.